stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - can only view resources in Stakater owned namespaces

 ### Storage
-- can not view information about pvs in the cluster
+- can create/view pvs in the cluster
 - can not delete storage classes

 ### Networking